AckerlyXu/heima/articles/best-practices-monitoring.md

 ## Tracing operations and debugging software releases
 When a user reports an issue, the user is often only aware of the immediate impact that it has on their operations.
 The user can only report the results of their own experience back to an operator who is responsible for maintaining the system.
 These experiences are usually just a visible symptom of one or more fundamental problems.
 In many cases, an analyst will need to dig through the chronology of the underlying operations to establish the root cause of the problem.
 This process is called *root cause analysis*.

+> [!NOTE]
-> [AZURE.NOTE] Root cause analysis might uncover inefficiencies in the design of an application.
+> Root cause analysis might uncover inefficiencies in the design of an application.
 In these situations, it might be possible to rework the affected elements and deploy them as part of a subsequent release.
 This process requires careful control, and the updated components should be monitored closely.

 ### Requirements for tracing and debugging
 For tracing unexpected events and other problems, it's vital that the monitoring data provides enough information to enable an analyst to trace back to the origins of these issues and reconstruct the sequence of events that occurred.
 This information must be sufficient to enable an analyst to diagnose the root cause of any problems.
 A developer can then make the necessary modifications to prevent them from recurring.